redis-stack/redis-stack-docs/docs/stack/clients/om-clients/stack-spring.md

 The fields `id`, `firstName`, `lastName`, `age`, `homeLoc`, `address`, and `skills` are all annotated with `@Indexed` (`com.redis.om.spring.annotations.Indexed`).
 On entities annotated with `@Document` Redis OM Spring will scan the fields and add an appropriate search index field to the schema for the entity.
 For example, for the `Person` class an index named `com.redis.om.skeleton.models.PersonIdx` will be created on application startup.
 In the index schema, a search field will be added for each `@Indexed` annotated property.
-RediSearch, the underlying search engine powering searches, supports Text (full-text searches), Tag (exact-match searches), Numeric (range queries), Geo (geographic range queries), and Vector (vector similarity queries) fields.
+RediSearch, the underlying search engine powering searches, supports Text (full-text searches), Tag (exact-match searches), Numeric (range queries), Geo (geographic range queries), and Vector (vector queries) fields.
 For `@Indexed` fields, the appropriate search field (Tag, Numeric, or Geo) is selected based on the property's data type.

 Fields marked as `@Searchable` (`com.redis.om.spring.annotations.Searchable`) such as `personalStatement` in `Person` are reflected as Full-Text search fields in the search index schema.